ravenCrown0627/ResQ-System/README.md

 ResQ-System is a simple crowd-control system which is used to manage the victims' who affected by the flood.

 ## Project Report 📃
-The project report was included the motivation for this project, core members' role plays, flowchart of the system and the source used in designing it.
+The project report was included:
+  * Motivation of project
+  * Core members' role plays
+  * Flowchart of the system
+  * Resources used in designation

 ## Contributing ✏️
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.